o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 Note.
-Since the context index is not managed by the library and APIs are expecting it from the caller as a parameter, the caller shall consider a proper way to manage it to avoid corruption.
+Since the context index is not managed by the library and APIs are expecting it from the caller as a parameter, the caller shall consider a proper method to manage it to avoid corruption.
 The current reference implementation uses a slot and subframe index to calculate the context index.